Anne McLaren: Married life and early career

-However, the marriage ended in divorce in 1959, and McLaren moved to the Institute of Animal Genetics at University of Edinburgh to continue her research.
+The marriage ended in divorce in 1959, and McLaren moved to the Institute of Animal Genetics at the University of Edinburgh to continue her research.
 The couple remained on good terms; Michie also moved to Edinburgh.
 The experience of raising children as a single career parent made McLaren a strong advocate for government assistance towards childcare.

 Later career

-McLaren spent the next 15 years (1959–1974) at the Institute of Animal Genetics, studying a variety of topics related to fertility, development and epigenetics, including the development of mouse embryonic transfer, immunocontraception, and the skeletal characteristics of chimerae.
+McLaren spent the next 15 years (1959–1974) at the Institute of Animal Genetics, studying fertility, development and epigenetics, including the development of mouse embryonic transfer, immunocontraception, and the skeletal characteristics of chimerae.
+She published a highly renowned book on Chimaeras in 1976, receiving her first major award that same year.
+The Zoological Society of London's Scientific Medal, recognized her leading role in developing techniques for blastocyst transfer into recipient mice.

 In 1974, she left Edinburgh to become the Director of the MRC Mammalian Development Unit in London.
-In 1992, she retired from the Unit and moved to Cambridge, joining the Wellcome/CRC Institute, later the Gurdon Institute.
-She was made a Fellow-Commoner of Christ's College, Cambridge in 1991.
+She held this position for 18 years.
+During this time she collaborated with Marilyn Monk, who played a significant role in Anne's research on germ cells.
+She also contributed to teaching and lecturing and took on leadership roles in scientific societies.

 McLaren's work often took her outside the university.
 She was a member of the committee established to inquire into the technologies of in vitro fertilisation (IVF) and embryology, which later produced the Warnock Report.
 She was a member of the Nuffield Council on Bioethics, 1991–2000.

+In 1992, she retired from the Unit and moved to Cambridge where she worked for the next 15 years.
+She joined the Wellcome/CRC Institute, later the Gurdon Institute.
+She was made a Fellow-Commoner of Christ's College, Cambridge in 1991.
+During this period she pursued her interests in sex determination, germ cells, and genomic imprinting, contributing to 48 papers.
+In addition, she used her position to promote women in academia and became an Honorary Fellow of Lucy Cavendish College in 1994.
+She was active in her support in the advancement of women in science and was a founder of the Association of Women in Science and Engineering (AWiSE).
+She was president of the AWiSE for several years.

 In 2004, McLaren was one of the co-founders of the Frozen Ark project, along with husband and wife Bryan and Ann Clarke.
-The project's aim is "Saving the DNA and viable cells of the world's endangered species".
+The project's aim is "saving the DNA and viable cells of the world's endangered species".

-In her later life, she was a member of the Communist Party of Great Britain, which made travel to the USA difficult for a while.